 Gains and losses may occur each time a market-based security is redeemed prior to maturity.
 When a security is redeemed, FedInvest processes the redemption, including the proceeds of the redemption, into InvestOne.
 InvestOne calculates and records a gain or loss based on the difference between the redemption proceeds and book value (i.e., cost plus/minus amortized discount/premium).
 However, the gain or loss amount does not appear on the sell confirmation from FedInvest.
-The trust fund manager and reviewing trust fund manager review the gains/losses on the monthly trial balance reports to ensure that the gains/losses are accurately recorded in the proper period and classified and documents approval on the monthly financial review checklist, and any discrepancies are researched and resolved.
+The accountant and reviewing accountant review the gains/losses on the monthly trial balance reports to assess whether the gains/losses are accurately recorded and classified in Oracle in the proper period.
+The accountant documents approval on the monthly financial review checklist.
+Any discrepancies are researched and resolved.